vishvAsa/AgamaH_vaiShNavaH/gauDIyaH/tattvam/jIva-gosvAmI/ShaT-sandarbhaH/en/satya-nArAyaNaH/5_bhakti-sandarbha-1.md

 or visit www.jiva.org
-To learn more about Sat Sandarbha, please go to sandarbhas.jiva.org To report errors, please send a note to contact@jiva.org Copyright © 2021 by Satyanarayana Dasa
+To learn more about Sat Sandarbha, please go to sandarbhas.jiva.org To report errors, please send a note to contact@jiva.org

-Print Eberl & Koesel GmbH & Co.
-KG, Altusried-Krugzell NOTICE OF RIGHTS All rights reserved.
-No part of this book may be reproduced or transmitted in any form or by any means, electronic, mechanical, photocopying, recording, or otherwise, without the prior written permission of the author.
-For in- formation on getting permission for reprints and excerpts, contact contact@jiva.org.
-ISBN-13 (VOLUME I): ISBN-13 (VOLUME II):
-978-81-87153-88-7 978-81-87153-18-4
-Second revised edition, 2021
-Printed in Germany on non-aging, acid-free, FSC-certified wood-free book paper Contents at a Glance
+Contents at a Glance
 Introduction
 Dedication.